grame-cncm/faust/architecture/unity/README.md

 # Faust2unity

 `faust2unity` transforms a Faust DSP program into a fully working Unity audio plugin, which can be an effect or a synthesiser to perform procedural audio.

 The compiled folder is a Unity package (i.e. FaustPlugin_<dspname>.unitypackage) which contains two different types of files :

     - Librairies (i.e. `libFaustPlugin_<dspname>.bundle`) containing the native C++ part.
-    - a C# script (i.e. `FaustPlugin_<dspname>.cs`) containing the managed part which links the native part to the Unity audio system and managed the plugin inspector interface.
+    - 2 C# scripts (i.e. `FaustPlugin_<dspname>.cs` and `FaustUtilities_<dspname>.cs`) containing the methods and classes which links the native part to the Unity audio system and managed the plugin inspector interface.

 Libraries are available for several platforms and architectures :

     - Windows 32 bits and 64 bits (.dll)
     - MacOS (.bundle)